 - Thoroughly wash the beans and pressure cook them with little water.
 Drain the water and allow them to cool.
 Gently peel off the side strand of each bean.
 It is a time consuming step but it’s worth the effort.
 The beans will also split on their own from the centre.

 - In a wok, heat oil to smoking point.
-Add asafoetida, jeera, turmeric powder, red chilli powder, fennel seed powder.
+Add asafoetida, jeera, turmeric powder, red chili powder, fennel seed powder.
 Add the beans, sprinkle salt.
 Mix gently coating well with spices.
 Add amchoor, quickly mix and remove from flame.
 After the labour of love, enjoy hot with chapatis as side.

 - This veg taste best when it’s quite spicy.
 You can adjust red chilli powder as per your taste.